 Transactional execution means guaranteeing each operation in your program executes exactly once.
 Assuming that reserveInventory() is already implemented with a database transaction, we can perform transactional execution by inserting the durable execution record as part of that same transaction.
 In this scenario, the effects of the reserveInventory() call and the record indicating that the code already ran reserveInventory() are committed together.
 Once committed, transactional execution won’t run that part of the code again.
 But, if a particular run stopped without getting a chance to commit, transactional execution will abort the transaction (revert changes made in the database), and try the statement again when the workflow restarts.

-DBOS Transact is an open source TypeScript framework that enhances applications with transactional execution.
+DBOS Transact is an open source durable execution library (Python and TypeScript) that enhances applications with transactional execution.

 Distributed systems theory (and intuition) tells me this is impossible!